NikSchaefer/csnotes/README.md

 # CS Notes

-Contains direct comparisions of Frameworks and Providers to build your projects, A currated list of over 600 free Apis, Reccomended Developer Tools, Datasets of computer science topics, flashcards, Scientific Calculator, Dictionary and more!
+Contains direct comparisions of Frameworks and Providers to build your projects, A curated list of over 600 free Apis, Reccomended Developer Tools, Datasets of computer science topics, flashcards, Scientific Calculator, Dictionary and more!

 ## Built with the following